WorkWithAfridi/Billeddeling-Flutter_CloudImageStorageApp/README.md

 ## How to install the app on your physical device

-Download the source code and compile the apk using Flutter CLI or Android Studio
+Download the source code and compile the apk using Flutter CLI or Android Studio.
+Or download the APK from  [here](https://drive.google.com/drive/folders/1uJOkFjLKxMm0jRECrq9ruT29ZszCIt4z?usp=sharing)

 ## Want to contribute to the project?